touchX/toolkit/CONTRIBUTING.md

 When submitting issues, please make sure you follow the template provided.

-**Note**: If it's an issue that's urgent / you feel you can fix yourself, please feel free to make some changes and submit a [pull request](#pull-requests).
+**Please note**: If it's an issue that's urgent / you feel you can fix yourself, please feel free to make some changes and submit a [pull request](#pull-requests).
 We'd love to see your contributions.

 ## Pull Requests

 0. Create a new local branch for your work.
 0. As early as possible, create a pull request in the [appropriate repository](https://github.com/sky-uk/toolkit#structure).
-Make sure you give enough information in the pull request description, and add the label `in progress` with any other appropriate label.
+Make sure you give enough information in the pull request description (utilising the template provided by default), and add the label `in progress` with any other appropriate label.
 0. Once any conflicts have been fixed and you're ready for your code to be reviewed, remove the `in progress` label and add `hunting for squirrels`.
-0. Get a code review by two developers.
+0. Get a code review by **two** developers.
 One of these **must** be a [core maintainer of Toolkit](https://github.com/sky-uk/toolkit#maintainers).
-	- You need two :shipit: :shipit: left as comments on the pull request for when it's an addition or beaking change.
+	- You need two :shipit: :shipit: left as comments on the pull request.
 0. One of the [core maintainers](https://github.com/sky-uk/toolkit#maintainers) will merge the changes and apply appropriate versioning to release (see below).

 ## Releases